parthenon-hpc-lab/parthenon/CONTRIBUTING.md

 ##### Integratingthe Regression Test with the Github python performance regression app

-In addition to running regression tests, the parthenon ci makes use of a Github python app to report performance metrics on machines of interest i.e. (power9 nodes).
+In addition to running regression tests, the Parthenon CI makes use of a Github python app to report performance metrics on machines of interest i.e. (power9 nodes).
 Currently, the apps source files are located in parthenon/scripts/python/packages/parthenon_performance_app.
 To add additional tests metrics can be plotted by making changes to these scripts.
 In general, the app